MicrosoftDocs/powerapps-docs/powerapps-docs/cards/manage-cards/delete-cards.md

 # Delete a card

-This section shows you how to delete a card.
+You can delete a card as a owner or administrator.

 ## Delete a card as the owner

-1. Sign in to Power Apps.
+1. Sign in to [Power Apps](https://make.powerapps.com
-1. Select **Cards** from the left pane.
+1. From the left navigation, select **Cards**.
 1. Select the card to be deleted.
 1. Select **Delete** in the command bar.